amitchawla1610/amitchawla1610/README.md

 ### WORK EXPERIENCE
-Senior Systems Engineer  - Infosys Ltd.(Jun 2011 - Nov 2015)
+Senior Systems Engineer - Infosys Ltd. (Jun 2011 - Nov 2014)
 - Management Information System (MIS) Application Development
   - Used Java and PrimeFaces to develop user modules, functional utilities for a web application.
   - Developed an enterprise application to extract and transform data from excel reports.